R0manOza/WEBwhiteboard/README.md

-# WEBwhiteboard
+# WEBwhiteboard development and testing branch
-Collaborative whiteboard WEb application